alexshtf/alexshtf.github.io/_posts/2025-04-17-Polynomial-Pruning.md

 ![california_housing_legendre_double_descent]({{"assets/california_housing_legendre_double_descent.png"  | absolute_url}})

-It's interesting to see that the test error of polynomial features of degree 40,000 is quite small, but it isn't better than low degree polynomials.
-I'm pretty sure that if we crank up the degree to a few millions it will be, but that would be an overkill.
-I want to take this post in a different direction.
+It's interesting to see that the test error of polynomial features of degree 40,000 is quite small, but it it's worse than that if the low degree polynomials.
+I'm pretty sure that if we crank up the degree to a few millions it will be better, but that would be an overkill.
+Having demonstrated the double descent, I want to take this post in a different direction.

 # Pruning